Xovee/cs-conf-stats/README.md

 1. NeurIPS: Conference on Neural Information Processing Systems.
 1. NSDI: USENIX Symposium on Networked Systems Design and Implementation.
 1. PODS: ACM Symposium on Principles of Database Systems.
+1. PPoPP: ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming.
 1. RTAS: IEEE Real-Time and Embedded Technology and Applications Symposium.
 1. RTSS: IEEE Real-Time Systems Symposium.
 1. SC: The International Conference for High Performance Computing, Networking, Storage and Analysis.